The Most Effective Acne Treatments That Really Work

 3. Coconut oil is not going to have the desired effect, instead clogging up your pores.
 You want them open, not sealed shut!
 In every dermatologist’s words out there, do NOT try this one at home!
 It may taste good and smell great, but it’s not an acne remover.

 In addition, UV rays won’t help but will only make you regret being under the sun so long.
 LED light therapy may help but studies are inconclusive, while aspirin masks are dodgy and may not be the best of ideas.
 Also keep in mind that honey is natural and may actually have a positive effect if made into a mask (even if it doesn’t clear the acne, it’s simply amazing for your skin), zinc will help both when ingested and used topically (eat lots of sunflower seeds, nuts, oyster, beef liver, etc.).
-Icing your skin may help with the inflammation but it will also create fissures on the skin which are not so good, and tea tree oil might really come in handy since it’s antibacterial and reduces inflammations (it’s also a favourite of many aestheticians to use after giving you a good waxing).
+Icing your skin may help with the inflammation but it will also create fissures on the skin which are not so good, and tea tree oil might really come in handy since it’s antibacterial and reduces inflammations (it’s also a favorite of many aestheticism to use after giving you a good waxing).

 Don’t Miss: DIY Facials To Remove Acne Spots